Mirek321/Mirek321/README.md

 <!-- **`Digital Craftsman (Developer/Filmmaker/Creator)`** -->

 My name is Miroslav Bašista and I come from eastern Slovakia.
-I've been fascinated by technology since I was little, which has influenced my life's path.
-I attended a Technical Industrial High School where I learned basic IT technologies.
-During the summer, I worked at Villa Pro company on the development and testing of applications related to parking systems.
-My further steps led me to the Faculty of Informatics at the University, which I saw as a challenge and an opportunity to expand my knowledge.
-Currently, I'm in my first year of study there.
+Since my youth, I’ve been fascinated by technology, which has guided my life's path.
+I’m currently in my third year at the Faculty of Information Technology at Brno University of Technology, where I saw an opportunity to grow my knowledge.
+In summer 2024, I started working at Eloc8, a company specializing in IoT product development.
+I’ve been involved in programming ESP32-based devices and developing their interfaces in the ThingsBoard application

 ---